South Dakota

 South Dakota Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 South Dakota takes a targeted approach to data privacy regulation rather than enacting a single comprehensive consumer privacy statute.
-The state's primary data protection tool is its Data Breach Notification Law, codified in SDCL 22-40-19 through 22-40-26, which took effect on July 1, 2018.
+The state's primary data protection tool is its Data Breach Notification Law, codified at SDCL 22-40-19 through 22-40-26, which took effect July 1, 2018.

-This guide covers every South Dakota data privacy statute currently in effect, recent 2026 legislative developments, federal frameworks that apply to South Dakota businesses, and what consumers and organizations need to know to stay compliant.
+This guide covers every South Dakota data privacy statute currently in effect, the 2026 legislative developments that added new protections, federal frameworks that apply to South Dakota businesses and residents, and practical steps for both consumers and organizations.

 South Dakota Data Breach Notification Law (SDCL 22-40-19 Through 22-40-26)

-The South Dakota Data Breach Notification Law was established through Senate Bill 62, signed into law on March 21, 2018, and effective July 1, 2018.
+The South Dakota Data Breach Notification Law was established through Senate Bill 62, signed March 21, 2018, and effective July 1, 2018.
 Governor Dennis Daugaard signed the legislation after South Dakota had spent years as one of only two states without breach notification requirements.

 Who Must Comply